Wadi Hilweh: Late Ottoman period

 The area immediately outside the walls of Jerusalem was undeveloped for most of early modern history, with the exception of the village of Silwan.
 Modern settlement outside of the walls began in the late 19th century.
 A few small buildings are visible on the hill facing the houses of Silwan in the Illés Relief, built between 1864 and 1873.
 In 1873–1874 a member of the notable Jewish Meyuchas family moved to a house on the towards the bottom of the hill.
 During the early 20th century, Baron de Rothschild acquired some land in the same area for the purposes of archaeological excavation.
 The Meyuchas family left in the 1930s; no other Jewish families are known to have settled in the area during the period.

 Settlement in Mandatory Palestine

 During the later stages of the Mandate era the houses of the nearby Arab village of Silwan expanded across the Kidron Valley and up the ridge of what became Wadi Hilweh.

 Jordanian period

-After the 1948 Arab–Israeli War, the whole area fell on the eastern side of the Green Line under Jordanian control.
+After the 1948 Arab–Israeli War, the whole area fell on the eastern side of the Green Line under Jordanian rule.